mikaelsimard5/Immunocto/README.md

 python ConvNet/Infer_Cell_Classifier.py --config ConvNet/Configs/test/infer_Lizard_SAM_ConvNet_on_Lizard.ini --gpus 1
 ```

 The configuration files use a batch size of 512, which can be modified depending on your GPU's VRAM.
+The code also works with >1 GPUs, although inference is fast (~1 minute on a NVIDIA RTX 3090).
 The inference script will generate .csv files in ./Analysis/inference_results/, from which the final lymphocyte recall numbers can be obtained by running

 ```bash
 python Analysis/Lymphocyte_Recall_Analysis.py